Xon/XenForo2-SvgTemplate/README.md

 Allows SVG (Scalable Vector Graphics) images to be stored as templates.
 This creates a new svg.php file in the XF root directory.

-To generate a link to an SVG template (The template must have .svg at the end of the name!) ;
+To generate a link to an SVG template (The template must have .svg at the end of the name!), either in a template or style properties;
 ```
 {{ getSvgUrl('tempate.svg') }}
+{{ getSvgUrlAs('tempate.svg', 'png') }}
 ```
+Note; see information below for 'png' support!

 Under Board information, if "Use Full Friendly URLs" (useFriendlyUrls) is set the URL generated is:
 ```